 The grave goods that accompanied this young woman were these: a beaker or food vessel, a thumb nail scraper, two flint flakes and, unusually, the shoulder blade of an ox.
 The beaker or food vessel had organic residues within it.
 This is another rare find.
 According to the official site records (HER)

 Similar residues have been found in other bronze age pots and have been identified as the remains of ale.
 These two things combined, the pot with cereal based residues and an ox shoulder blade, suggest to me that the woman may have been a maker of malt and ale.
 She had been buried with the necessary equipment.
 I mentioned this to a couple of people on the tour and they agreed it could be a possibility.
 The young woman who was buried 3700 years ago is now the subject of a new investigation by archaeologist Dr Maya Hoole.
-The details are here
+The details are here if you are interested.

 |ox shoulder blade from the Achavanich burial, was it used to turn the malt?

 source here (this is a screen grab from the Facebook page)